Wednesday, May 24

 As one of the ‘front doors’ to the ADRN, the Administrative Data Service is liaising with data owners, researchers and experts in data linkage and data governance to facilitate access to administrative data.
 In addition to providing guidance on processes and an infrastructure addressing some of the concerns on information governance and data security through dedicated ‘secure environments’ as points of access.
 Quite often, we find ourselves in the ‘middle’ of these discussions, as we negotiate access and translate requirements and repurpose documentation to ensure the project resonates with a variety of agendas and priorities.

-The presentation will provide an overview of recent work in the area and how we have dealt with challenges up to now.
+The poster will provide an overview of recent work in the area and how we have dealt with challenges up to now.
 We will summarise work done in trying to streamline application processes for different data providers in different data domains in the UK (e.g. education, health, crime, benefits and labour market).
 We will talk about how ADRN has been working alongside government departments to design and implement streamlined approaches to administrative data access in the UK and how we are supporting researchers when they apply to access administrative data for their research in the areas of ethics, consent, legal pathways to access, methodology and data availability.
 And how it’s not just about data meeting in the middle, it’s primarily about people.

 Metadata in the Middle